martineriksson/jormungandr/README.md

 Features
 --------

-* When the Model class loads, the associated Redis database is scanned for hkeys beginning with "Model.".
+* When the Jormungandr class loads, the associated Redis database is scanned for hkeys beginning with "Jormungandr.".
 From each of these hashes, a corresponding Ruby object is created.

 * The Ruby object representing a model instance is very thin.
 It has one